 Momo Arashima Steals the Sword of the Wind By Misa Sugiura

-A thrilling, funny middle-grade fantasy series about a girl who sets out to save her Shinto goddess mother—and the world—by facing down demons intent on bringing chaos.
-Perfect for fans of the Aru Shah and Fablehaven series.
+A thrilling fantasy series about a twelve year old girl who sets out to save her Shinto goddess mother—and the world—by facing down demons intent on bringing chaos.

 All Momo wants for her twelfth birthday is an ordinary life—like everyone else's.
 At home, she has to take care of her absentminded widowed mother.
 At school, kids ridicule her for mixing up reality with the magical stories her mother used to tell her.